Table of contents

 Why is CSPM So Important?

-CSPM tools are key for securing a multi cloud environment by lowering the risk of data breaches.
+CSPM tools are key to securing a multi cloud environment by lowering the risk of data breaches.
 For instance, a cloud may connect to and disconnect from hundreds or thousands of other networks throughout the day.
-Cloud security posture management tools are strong because of their dynamic nature, but they are also challenging to protect.
+Cloud security posture management tools are strong because of their dynamic nature but are also challenging to protect.

-Additionally, the challenge of protecting cloud systems gets worse when a “cloud-first” philosophy becomes the norm.
-AWS cloud security posture management vendors play a vital role in empowering the security of your cloud-based apps.
-The main uses of Cloud Access Security Brokers (CASB) are protection against threats and secure data.
+The challenge of protecting cloud systems worsens when a “cloud-first” philosophy becomes the norm.
+AWS cloud security posture management vendors play a vital role in empowering the security of cloud-based apps.
+Cloud Access Security Brokers (CASBs) primarily protect against threats and secure data.

 Companies and employees have benefited from cloud service providers and cloud-based applications.
 It has led to unprecedented levels of productivity and flexibility.
 However, these tools can expose enterprise cloud security to a higher risk of cybersecurity attacks.
 It also includes data breaches, as they are easily accessible over the internet and can use by anyone.
 Sensitive data is at risk because security problems and exposures continue despite training and everyone’s best efforts.